-Bladder Control Protection for Urinary Incontinence
+Bladder Control Products for Urinary Incontinence

 Urinary Incontinence and Odor Control

 Most incontinence pads, liners, and disposable underwear feature some type of odor control.
 Often, the materials are treated with a natural odor-absorbing compound such as baking soda.
-Sometimes, though, manufacturers add fragrance to the pad, liner, or garment, and while some people find this pleasant, others find it causes skin irritation.
-Additionally, if you have sensitive skin, even odor control compounds can cause you problems.
+Sometimes, though, manufacturers add fragrance to the pad, liner, or garment.
+Some people find this pleasant, but for others it causes skin irritation.
+If you have sensitive skin, odor control compounds may cause you problems.
 If so, look for products that are fragrance-free and contain no chemicals for odor control.